-Name of Eligible Introducer Customer name (in full) Details of all principal(s) including beneficial owners but excluding officers of the Eligible Introducer (Please complete section bel low and attach addition al copies of this sheet as rec quired) 3 4 Legal name, any former names and any other names used Gender, Nationality, date and place of birth, national identification number Permanent residential address including post code.
+Details of all principal(s) including beneficial owners but excluding officers of the Eligible Introducer

+(Please complete section below and attach additional copies of this sheet as required)

+3 4 Legal name, any former names and any other names used Gender, Nationality, date and place of birth, national identification number Permanent residential address including post code.
 (PO Box only address is insufficient) Role of principal and date relationship commenced Does the Eligible Introducer consider the related party to be, or associated with, a Politically Exposed Person?
-Yes No Yes No Initials of signatory completing EIC1 - Please refer to the Notes and Guidance at EIC 6.1 to 6.4 Date
+Yes No Yes No

+Initials of signatory completing EIC1

+]

+Date